CoolFool/alioth/README.md

   2. QdrantNodeDown

 ## Makefile Usage
-- The following targets are available in the `Makefile`
+- The following targets are available in the `Makefile` to make setting things up as well as deploying and cleaning up environments easier and predictable manner.

   1.

+## API Usage

 ## Further Improvements & Ideas:
 - Improve health checks for all internal services.